Welding Defects Guide: Types, Causes and Prevention

 What Are Welding Defects?

-Welding defects, or imperfections, are unwanted irregularities found in welds that can compromise the structural integrity and aesthetic quality of the welded piece.
-These defects, ranging from visible distortions to internal flaws, stem from various causes such as technique, material selection, and environmental conditions.
-Understanding each defect and its potential solutions can greatly improve the quality of welding projects, making this knowledge essential for any welder or industry professional.
+Weld defects, or imperfections, are unwanted irregularities found in welds that can compromise the structural integrity and aesthetic quality of the welded piece.
+These defects, ranging from visible distortions to internal flaws, stem from various causes such as technique, material selection, and environmental conditions, and are often detected using non-destructive evaluation (NDE) methods or confirmed through destructive testing during failure analysis.

 Categories of Welding Defects

-Welding defects are typically classified into distinct categories, each reflecting specific aspects of the welding process that directly impact joint integrity and quality.
+Weld defects are typically classified into distinct categories, each reflecting specific aspects of the welding process that directly impact joint integrity and quality.
 This article will focus on three primary categories: dimensional imperfections, discontinuities, and surface defects, which arise as a result of welding parameters, application techniques, and process control.

 1. Dimensional imperfections